Chester Visual Arts brings internationally acclaimed artists and a new focus on visual arts provision to the City of Chester and the wider region

 The V&A Pop Art in Print Exhibition was the first in a series of visual arts interventions into underused buildings in the City and the initial aim was to contribute to the renewed cultural vibrancy brought about by the opening of Storyhouse and the Cathedral’s arts programme.

-Showcasing the most innovative and exciting craft practice in the UK today, this V&A exhibition at the Old Library marks the 70th anniversary of BBC Woman’s Hour.
-Traditional materials and historic skills meet new techniques in an exhibition that combines beauty and precise detail with challenging ideas.
+Chester Visual Arts have been proud to present the Woman’s Hour Craft Prize, which marked the launch of a new year-long exhibition programme at The Old Library in Chester.
+The exhibition showcased the most innovative and exciting craft practice in the UK today, the V&A exhibition at the Old Library marks the 70th anniversary of BBC Woman’s Hour.
+Traditional materials and historic skills met new techniques in an exhibition that combined beauty and precise detail with challenging ideas.

 Our Colour Reflection Timelapse Film

 Installing Our Colour Reflection is a carefully choreographed process.
 Over 700 mirrors in 15 colours and 4 sizes are precisely placed on clear acrylic plinths to gradually fill the space.
 Chester Cathedral’s medieval Chapter House with its Gothic architecture and soaring stained glass windows is the perfect location for this ambitious and visually dramatic work.
 Shimmering colours are reflected on the walls and ceiling, changing in intensity with the light.
 This timelapse, filmed over 3 days, captures both the process and the beauty of Our Colour Reflection.

 Pop Art Exhibition Film